GracesGames/TurnBasedShooterKit/docs/documentation.md

 __HUD__

-BP_HUD is the in-game user interface and shows the player the current health, armor, ammo, turn, vision and log entries.
+BP_HUD is the in-game user interface and shows the current health, armor, ammo, turn, vision and log entries.
 It also defines the game over screen with the load game option and option to return to the main menu.
 The pause menu user interface is also integrated in the HUD and allows the player to continue the game, use items in the inventory, save and load the game or return to the main menu.